michaelrutherford/aethergrim/README.md

 - [x] ASCII art title screen

 ## License
-Aethergrim is licensed under version 3 of the GPL.
+Aethergrim is released under the MIT License.
 For more information, see `LICENSE`.